 There’s no need to blanch sprouts before roasting them.
 If you do decide to do so, make sure they are completely dry before roasting.
 If they’re still wet, they will just get mushy in the oven rather than crispy.

-How do you get the bitterness out of brussel sprouts?
+How do you get the bitterness out of brussels sprouts?

 - 4 strips bacon